undertale-re/undertale/docs/usage/datasets.rst

 Use a Dataset in a Script
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To write a scirpt that uses a dataset that has already been parsed, you can do something like:
+To write a script that uses a dataset that has already been parsed, you can do something like:

 .. code-block:: python